DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 The reviewers and I agreed that we could separate the implementation of feature and turbofan JIT support due to the changes are already LARGE.
 As a result, I added always deoptimization code in [here](https://chromium-review.googlesource.com/c/v8/v8/+/5082566/comment/0b15c828_7cd95f6d/).
 This code thankfully [improved ](https://chromium-review.googlesource.com/c/v8/v8/+/5378406)by Darius.

  At the end of Mar 2024, I thought `Float16Array` was ready to ship.
 I sent an email to Shu asking about "are we ready for the Intent to Ship process?".
   The response was that we need to address the deoptimization code that I described above.
 At least we should call our built-in implementation of the software emulation via in `fp16.h`.
 My understanding was to call the runtime function to call our builtin operation after the turbofan pipeline.

  Now I can tell what that mean.
 But at the moment, I needed to figure out what and how turbofan work.
 I started learning and reading, writing turbofan code at most of my free time (especially Sunday).
-I implemented some pipeline steps to call 'conver float16 value' builtin operation.
+I implemented some pipeline steps to call 'convert float16 value' builtin operation.

 And.....
 Unfortunately, In 2Q 3Q, I have to change my priorities for my spare time prepare for an exam.